OpenMx/OpenMx/docs/source/Ordinal_Matrix.rst

 Ordinal Data Modeling
 ---------------------

 OpenMx models ordinal data under a threshold model.
-A continuous normal distribution is assumed to underly every ordinal variable.
+A continuous normal distribution is assumed to underlie every ordinal variable.
 These latent continuous distributions are only observed as being above or below a threshold, where there is one fewer threshold than observed categories in the data.
 For example, consider a variable with three ordered categories indicated by the values zero, one and two.
 Under this approach, this variable is assumed to follow a normal distribution that is partitioned or cut by two thresholds: individuals with underlying scores below the first threshold have an observed value of zero, individuals with latent scores between the thresholds are observed with values of one, and individuals with underlying scores give observed values of two.

 .. image:: graph/ThresholdModel.png
     :height: 2in